Frequently Asked Questions

 Along with your application, letters of recommendation are opportunities for the recommender to showcase your unique case for admission to the program.
 No two letters will look the same.
 Please contact the REHSS program for further guidance.

 How will you accept supporting documentation?

-We accept supporting documentation through our electronic REDCap application.
-When proceeding through the REDCap application, you will be prompted to upload documents such as transcripts and resumes.
-You will also be prompted to provide contact information (name and email) for the individuals providing your letters of recommendation.
-Each individual will receive an email directly from REHSS (REHSS@vanderbilt.edu ) with instructions and unique link to a REDCap form in which to submit the respective documentation.
+We accept supporting documentation through our electronic Box.
+When proceeding through the Microsoft Form application, you will be prompted to go to a box link to upload documents such as transcripts and resumes.
+You will also be prompted to provide a Microsoft Forms link to your recommenders for them to complete.